-- A. It is understood and agreed by the Associations signatory to this cooperative Agreement that each Association reserves to itself all authority, rights, and privileges as have been assigned to it by its Charter and agreement with the NATIONAL ASSOCIATION OF REALTORS®, except as voluntarily modified by this cooperative Agreement. - B. It is further understood and agreed that any Association signatory to this Agreement may withdraw from the Agreement at any time provided the withdrawing Association shall provide notice to the other signatory Associations ninety (90) days in advance of the date of withdrawal.
+- A. It is understood and agreed by the Associations signatory to this cooperative Agreement that each Association reserves to itself all authority, rights, and privileges as have been assigned to it by its Charter and agreement with the NATIONAL ASSOCIATION OF REALTORS, except as voluntarily modified by this cooperative Agreement. - B. It is further understood and agreed that any Association signatory to this Agreement may withdraw from the Agreement at any time provided the withdrawing Association shall provide notice to the other signatory Associations ninety (90) days in advance of the date of withdrawal.

+WITNESS THEREOF, the part 20 The effective date of r hands and seals on this day of be January 1, 20

 Attested by

-Arizona Association of REALTOR: $S^{ ext{ iny R}}$
+Arizona Association of REA LTORS®

 (President) (Executive Vice President)

 Date: , 20

-Asso ociation of REALTORS 8
+Association of REALTC DRS®

-President (Executive Officer)
+(President) (Executive Officer)

-Date: .
-20
+Date: , 20